The Computer Programme: Format

 Each programme would normally start with either Serle or McNaught-Davis introducing a real-life situation where computers are being (or could be) applied – examples included the office, a car factory and the British Library.
 This would form the theme which would underpin the demonstrations shown on the programme.

 Distribution

 The programme was broadcast in the United States in 1983 by PBS.

 In addition, stock footage from The Computer Programme was incorporated into the 2009 BBC one-off drama Micro Men, which focused on the early fortunes of British computer manufacturers Sinclair Research and Acorn Computers (manufacturers of the ZX Spectrum and BBC Micro, respectively), which both featured heavily on the show during its original run.

 The show was aired as Connecta el micro, pica l'start (Connect the micro, push start) on the Catalan channel TV3.
 This adapted version included the original 30 minutes taken from the BBC's show plus 15 minutes with original footage.
-In this original footage the BBC Micro computers were substituted by Dragon 200 computers, which were made in Spain.
+In this original footage the BBC Micro computers were replaced by Dragon 200 computers, which were made in Spain.